OpenMined/PyGrid-deprecated---see-PySyft-/README.md

 PyGrid is a peer-to-peer network of data owners and data scientists who can collectively train AI models using [PySyft](https://github.com/OpenMined/PySyft/).
 PyGrid is also the central server for conducting both model-centric and data-centric federated learning.

-_**A quick note about PySyft 0.3.x:** Currently, PyGrid is designed to work with the PySyft 0.2.x product line only.
-We are working on support for 0.3.x and hope to have this released by early 2021.
-Thanks for your patience!_

 ## Architecture

 PyGrid platform is composed by three different components.

 - **Network** - A Flask-based application used to manage, monitor, control, and route instructions to various PyGrid Nodes.
 - **Node** - A Flask-based application used to store private data and models for federated learning, as well as to issue instructions to various PyGrid Workers.
-- **Worker** - An ephemeral instance, managed by a PyGrid Node, that is used to compute data.
+- **Worker** - An emphemeral instance, managed by a PyGrid Node, that is used to compute data.

 ## Use Cases